Deep Dive – Climate Change Series

 Portland resident Lisa Whited

-Portland expresses its vision through thirty-one declarative, community-based statements, most of which start with the word “we,” as in “we the residents of Portland.”
-Maintaining and enhancing Portland’s “authenticity” is one of the plan’s pillar themes.
-It’s reflected in vision statements such as, “We will maintain our character through preservation, innovation, and excellence in design for the built environment.”
+Portland expresses its vision through thirty-one declarative, community-based statements, most beginning with “we,” as in “we the residents of Portland.”
+Maintaining and enhancing Portland’s “authenticity” is a central pillar theme, exemplified by statements such as, “We will maintain our character through preservation, innovation, and excellence in design for the built environment.”

 Portland’s plan notes that the widespread success they’ve had to date with historic preservation has stimulated private investment.
 It’s a reference point for future development.
 The expectation among Portlanders is that today’s “city builders” will maintain Portland’s “authentic character” in a way that enables the city to “flourish.”
 Portland’s expectations regarding the quality and character of development are clearly stated.

 Keeping Portland’s authenticity in mind, the plan focuses on how design, quality of life, and density are connected.
-So far, Portland’s residents have not pushed for density for density’s sake.
+So far, Portland has not pushed for density for density’s sake.
 Instead, their plan shows that density comes naturally from well-designed, people-friendly neighborhoods.
-This plan also includes pictures of these kinds of developments to set clear expectations.
+The plan includes pictures of these kinds of developments to set clear expectations.

 Halifax’s Master Plan: A Pronouncement of Government Intent Focused on Strategic Growth